Mixing, Routing, Processing, Recording

 ASIO, WASAPI, and PAC

-Use professional ASIO channels, standard Windows Audio devices, virtual audio devices, and Per-Application Audio Capture in one session.
+Use professional ASIO channels, standard Windows Audio devices, virtual audio devices (including Dante Virtual Soundcard and other ASIO drivers), and Per-Application Audio Capture in one session.

 Sandboxed VST3 Hosting